 When Plant equipment is closely spaced or complex it can have some degree of Congestion.
 This can mean that for a small physical area, multiple laser scans or Photogrammetry images are needed to capture sufficient detail for full visualisation or complete modelling

 A laser scanner will capture the included objects and their surfaces and also unwanted data points and objects.
 These can be temporary (vehicles, people, precipitation, materials, etc.) plus measurement errors (poor or misleading readings from reflective surfaces, vibration or movement and other measurement noise, etc.).
 Included objects may be scanned several times as the scanning equipment is moved around the site.
 Laser scanners will also capture objects outside the scope of works.
-Data cleansing is the removal of this unneeded data from the Point Cloud
+Data cleansing is the removal of this unneeded data from the Point Cloud.
+Read more about cleaning point clouds in our post.

 Data Consolidation/Data Processing